 decision G1 / 89 was rendered on May 2, 1990.

-As a result, it is entirely possible for the ISA to formulate objections of non-unity a posteriori (point 5 of the reasons) and the EPO may ask the applicant to pay an additional search fee (point 7 of the reasons).
+Consequently, it is entirely possible for the ISA to formulate objections of non-unity a posteriori (point 5 of the reasons) and doing so #8217; the EPO may ask the applicant for payment of & #8217; an additional search fee (point 7 of the reasons).

 Chapter 14.
 G2 / 89 - Non-unity a posteriori and PCT application